Boxelder bugs congregate in Michigan attic - learn how to get rid of them with Griffin Pest Solutions

 DIY Methods for Dealing with Boxelder Bugs

 Boxelder bugs are harmless, which means that DIY removal is typically an option.
 There’s no risk to humans or pets, so you can get close enough to handle them.
 They’re also non-destructive, so time is not necessarily of the essence.
-If they don’t bother you, don’t worry about them.
-If you can’t stand them, give us a call and we’ll be happy to help.
+If you want to try to take care of them yourself, you can try any of these methods:

 • Gentle Removal: Boxelder bugs are slow, allowing for easy removal by trapping and releasing them outside.
 While this method is effective for individuals, it may not address large infestations.